labeling, lightfastness & toxicity

 Finally, the ASTM standards recommend that the packaging show the paint's ASTM or manufacturer lightfastness rating, and federal or state (California) law requires a health warning for pigments that may poison or cause allergic reactions (as described below).

 Although paint manufacturers have become more forthright, you cannot depend on paint manufacturers to name paints accurately.
 With the color index name you cut through the marketing clutter and actually see what you're getting for your money.
-Always refer to the color index name to be sure of what you are buying, and only choose paints that show the pigment common name and color index name on the tube: "Dioxazine Violet, PV23," "Cadmium Red, PR108," and so on.
+(Well, assuming the paint manufacturer is honest.
+A simple dissolving test shows, for example, that more than one paint sold as pure viridian also contains some phthalocyanine green to brighten up the color.)
+Deceptions aside, the color index name is the most reliable way to find out what you are buying, and you should only buy paints that show the pigment common name and color index name on the tube: "Dioxazine Violet, PV23," "Cadmium Red, PR108," and so on.
 Pigments listed in the guide to watercolor pigments, in the complete palette, or mentioned elsewhere in this site, always refer to the color index name so you know which pigment is being talked about.

 Lightfastness refers to the chemical stability of a pigment under long exposure to light.
 As a source of energy, light can cause color and chemical changes in many pigments.
 These changes can cause the color to whiten, gray, darken, change hue, fade or completely disappear.